All Episodes

 Talk to the equipment manager.

-Talk to the ball boy, talk to the head coach, whatever.
+Talk to the head coach, whatever.

 The only person that possibly is affected by the balls being inflated or deflated, Brady.